apache/nuttx/boards/arm/s32k1xx/s32k146evb/README.txt

   Based on correspondence with Han Raaijmakers <han.raaijmakers@nxp.com>

   OpenOCD-nuttx build on Linux (NXW00504) making use of S32DS for ARM 2018R1.
-Nuttx is built with debug symbols.
+NuttX is built with debug symbols.

   Resulting debug window gives nuttx threads.
 The full stack details can be viewed.